graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 -   Timing overhead

-Instead of requiring every benchmark developer to be aware of the idiosyncrasies of the timing facilities in each of the target languages, the benchmark harness will generate code appropriate for each target language.
+Instead of requiring every benchmark developer to be aware of the idiosyncrasies of the timing facilities in each of the target languages, CLAMH will generate code appropriate for each target language.
 It will ensure that calls to the timing facility are frequent enough to make the necessary measurements (for benchmark performance calculations as well as for detecting insufficient warmup and variations in CPU frequency – see the sections on “Warmup” and “Controlling the Environment” for more information), but not so frequent that it invalidates the results.

-The benchmark harness should print a warning if the annotated directives in the benchmark result in timing intervals that are too short for the timing facility to accurately measure, or results in calls to the timing facility are too frequent such that they would skew the performance measurements.
+CLAMH will print a warning if the annotated directives in the benchmark result in timing intervals that are too short for the timing facility to accurately measure, or results in calls to the timing facility are too frequent such that they would skew the performance measurements.

 #### 12.2.4.2 Thread skew